 Immutable Collections

-They support only read-only functionalities and can not be modified its elements i.e. immutable List, Set or Map.val immutableList = listOf("apple", "banana", "cherry") val immutableSet = setOf("apple", "banana", "cherry") val immutableMap = mapOf("one" to 1, "two" to 2, "three" to 3)
+Immutable collections support only read operations, meaning their elements cannot be modified once the collection is created.
+Examples include immutable List, Set, and Map.val immutableList = listOf("apple", "banana", "cherry") val immutableSet = setOf("apple", "banana", "cherry") val immutableMap = mapOf("one" to 1, "two" to 2, "three" to 3)